brudi07/Card/README.txt

-main method changed to use picker added CHAIN type abilities in parser and ability class added CHOICE type abilities in parser and ability class
+main method changed to use picker added CHAIN type abilities in parser and ability class added CHOICE type abilities in parser and ability class playing optional abilities ( may do X) playing choice abilities ( do X or do Y) playing chain abilities (X must succeed in order for Y)